-The Medical Center recognized \$967,321 and \$-0- of revenues related to the Medicare and Medicaid incentive programs, respectively, for the year ended September 30, 2015.
-These revenues are reflected in other operating revenues on the accompanying statement of revenue, expenses and changes in net position.
+The Medical Center recognized \$437,560 and \$967,321 of revenues related to the Medicare incentive program, respectively, for the years ended September 30, 2016 and 2015.
+These revenues are reflected in other operating revenues on the accompanying statements of revenue, expenses and changes in net position.
 Future incentive payments could vary due to certain factors such as availability of federal funding for both Medicare and Medicaid incentive payments and the Medical Center's ability to implement and demonstrate meaningful use of certified EHR technology.